Mholscher/gledger/doc/source/GLModels.rst

 GLedger GLModels - The GLedger model classes
 ============================================

-The GLModels module contains the classes of the General Ledger model.
+Model classes implement the user view of the things in the system.

 These models are the building blocks for the application.
-They contain the fields in the database.
-The classes with these fields are also the classes where the system calls functions on, to return instances of the classes and to alter the values in the database.
+Users can talk about these classes as "things they use" and think about.
+For a general ledger system, think of accounts, postings, balances etc.

 The account
 -----------